spine/spine.site/app/views/mobile_docs/example2.md

     @extend Spine.Model.Local

-Now the next function, `load()`, needs a bit of an explanation. `load()` get's called multiple times internally in Spine, especially when records are serialized and de-serialized.
+Now the next function, `load()`, needs a bit of an explanation. `load()` gets called multiple times internally in Spine, especially when records are serialized and de-serialized.
 Our issue is that we're serializing the records to JSON when persisting them with HTML5 Local Storage.
 However, JSON doesn't have a native 'Date' type, and just serializes it to a string.
 This is a problem, as we want to `date` attribute to always be a JavaScript date.
 Overriding `load()`, making sure the date attribute is a JavaScript `Date`, will solve this problem.

     load: ->
       super